Nausea is an unpleasant feeling of needing to vomit. People also may feel dizziness, vague discomfort in the abdomen, and an unwillingness to eat.

-Torn esophagus (Mallory-Weiss tear Esophageal Laceration (Mallory-Weiss Syndrome) An esophageal laceration (Mallory-Weiss syndrome) is a tear that does not penetrate the wall of the esophagus.
+Torn esophagus (Mallory-Weiss tear Mallory-Weiss Syndrome Mallory-Weiss syndrome is a superficial tear (laceration) of the tissue where the lower esophagus and the upper part of the stomach meet.
 The tear can be caused by forceful vomiting.
-Symptoms include blood in vomit.
-The... read more , Boerhaave syndrome Esophageal Ruptures Esophageal ruptures are tears that penetrate the wall of the esophagus.
+Symptoms... read more , Boerhaave syndrome Esophageal Ruptures Esophageal ruptures are tears that penetrate the wall of the esophagus.
 Ruptures can be caused by surgical procedures, severe vomiting, or swallowing a large piece of food that becomes stuck... read more )

 Dehydration and electrolyte abnormalities